Lokeshnshukla/Capstone_project-Star_Restaurant_Analysis/README.md

 # Star_Restaurant_Analysis
-This project focuses on building a data-driven approach to identify Star Restaurants and generate intelligent recommendations for a restaurant consolidator’s B2C portal revamp
+A restaurant consolidator is looking to revamp the B2C portal using intelligent automation tech.
+This requires a different matrix to identify the star restaurants and generate recommendations.
+To make sure an effective model can be achieved, it is important to understand the behavior of the data in hand.